centreon/centreon-engine/doc/user/configuration/basics/standard_macros.rst

     associated with when that service is being checked (i.e. they make no sense, as they haven't been determined yet).
-  * :sup:`3` When host macros are used in service-related commands (i.e. service notifications, event handlers, etc) they refer to they host that they service is associated with.
+  * :sup:`3` When host macros are used in service-related commands (i.e. service event handlers, etc) they refer to they host that they service is associated with.
-  * :sup:`4` When host and service summary macros are used in notification commands, the totals are filtered to reflect only those hosts and services for which the contact is authorized (i.e. hosts and services they are configured to receive notifications for).
-  * :sup:`7` These macros are normally associated with the first/primary contactgroup associated with the current contact.
-They could therefore be considered contact macros in many cases.
-However, these macros are not available as on-demand contact macros.
-Instead, they can be used as on-demand contactgroup macros when you pass the name of a contactgroup to the macro.
-For example:
-    $CONTACTGROUPMEMBERS:cg1$ would return a comma-delimited list of all (contact) members of the contactgroup cg1.
-  * :sup:`8` These acknowledgement macros are deprecated.
-Use the more generic $NOTIFICATIONAUTHOR$, $NOTIFICATIONAUTHORNAME$,
-    $NOTIFICATIONAUTHORALIAS$ or $NOTIFICATIONAUTHORCOMMENT$ macros
-    instead.
-  * :sup:`9` These macro are only available as on-demand macros - e.g. you must supply an additional argument with them in order to use them.
+  * :sup:`4` These macro are only available as on-demand macros - e.g. you must supply an additional argument with them in order to use them.
 These macros are not available as environment variables.
+  * :sup:`5` Summary macros are quite CPU-intensive to calculate.